liefery-it-legacy/it-career-ladder/product-management-roles/Product_Manager_1.md

 ## 🎯 Self management / Focus

 **Look for and act upon feedback**
-* When receiving feedback in a PR you react to it, learn from it and adjust your future development style based on it
+* When receiving feedback you react to it, learn from it and adjust your future work style based on it.

 **Handling "being stuck" / time management / following through**
-* You are learning when to take a step back and try a different approach vs having to dig deeper and learn more details
 * You realize when you need help and ask your team members

 **Self reflection and continuous self improvement.
 Awareness of own strengths and weaknesses.**